gokhanaliccii/InfiniteImageListingApp/README.md

 First of all I had fun during this application and I spent most of my time (%80) to create internal libraries.
 I think that libraries are important for application extension and maintainability.
 I heavily used kotlin for this project but I wish to use it with thirdparty libraries :)

 #### Improvements
+* I don't use 'usecase' approach for this project to make lightweight
 * Http library's retry and cache implemantations are not completed yet
 * Configuration change supported for this app but it's not working like my wants
 * Http and json parser needs that object types explicity